 Many employees are seeking opportunities to learn and develop as professionals but having the time and money to support those opportunities can seem impossible.
 Having a consistent and thorough onboarding process is an important place to start, so new employees know your expectations and buy-in to making your business successful.

-You can also look for free or lower-cost training that might be available through local organizations and educational institutions.
+You can also look for free or lower-cost employee training programs that might be available through local organizations and educational institutions.
 Central Iowa Works, for example, has partnered with Dale Carnegie to provide free training for frontline staff in retail and hospitality.
 This training supports those who are ready to move into management roles but first need to develop the confidence to lead.

 “Confidence is something I hear from employers,” Vicki says.
 “They have staff they feel have leadership capabilities and abilities to advance, but their own confidence is not there.”